Uncertainty principle, minimal escape velocities and observability inequalities for schr\"{o}dinger equations: Sharp observability inequalities for Schr o dinger type equations

 \subsection{Observability inequalities}

-In this subsection, we shall show how tools established in section \ref{sec2} could be used to control the initial data at two different points in time.
-More precisely, For Schr\"{o}dinger equations with potentials, we shall prove the following \begin{theorem} Let $n\ge 3$, $H=\Delta+V$ and assume that $V$ satisfies \eqref{equ2.6} and \eqref{equ2.23}.
-Let $u(x,t)$ be the solution of the following Cauchy problem
+In this subsection, we shall show how tools established in section \ref{sec2} could be used to recover the initial data by observing the solutions at two different points in time, and each time outside of a ball.
+More precisely, For Schr\"{o}dinger equations with potentials, we shall prove the following \begin{theorem} Let $n\ge 3$, $H=-\Delta+V$ and assume that $V$ satisfies \eqref{equ2.6} and \eqref{equ2.23}.
+Let $u(x, t)$ be the solution of the following Cauchy problem